GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 - Issue: Show more / Show less button on index.html page collapses downwards at present.
 An upwards collapse would provide better UX and flow, and also stop my portrait photo from being used as a virtual basketball.
 Solution: I need to learn how to do this.

 # Deployment
-For the purposes of assesment the website has been deployed on GitHub pages.
+For the purposes of assesment the website has been deployed on GitHub pages here: https://gregkaighin.github.io/piano-lessons-with-greg-kaighin-v2.0-msp1-code-institute/.
 Once I have learned how to make the enquiries form functional, I will deploy it again using a paid-for website hosting service, and it will become useful for my piano teaching business.

 # Credits
 ## Original Content